steliosmagalios/unischeduler/README.md

 NOTE: For the database to work properly you need to perform the migrations first.
 To perform the migrations you can use Prisma and run the following command `pnpm prisma migrate deploy`.
 Since this project uses `pnpm` it is advised to it instead of another package manager (e.e. `npm`).
 You can install `pnpm` by having nodejs installed and running the folowing command `npm install -g pnpm`.

+NOTE 2: To be able to access the dashboard without tampering with the database you need to add an email to the `ADMIN_EMAIL` environment variable.

 ## Docker

 This app was built to be hosted in a docker-compose.
 You can run the whole app be having docker installed and running `docker-compose up`.